JOHN HORRIGAN

 "THE PORTLAND GALE"

-Description: Join Weather Historian John Horrigan as he recounts the tragedy of the Portland Gale.
-On Nov.
-26, 1898, the steamship SS Portland left India Wharf in Boston, Massachusetts for Portland, Maine, on a regularly scheduled run.
+Description: Join Weather Historian John Horrigan as he recounts the tragedies brought by the Portland Gale.
+On November 26th, 1898, the steamship SS Portland left India Wharf in Boston, Massachusetts for Portland, Maine on a regularly scheduled run.
 She never made it to port.
 None of the 192 passengers and crew survived the massive storm that wreaked havoc on New England's coast — a storm that was later dubbed "The Portland Gale".
-The storm that struck the coast of New England on November 26 and 27, 1898 formed when two low pressure areas merged off the coast of Virginia and travelled up the coast.
+The storm that struck the coast of New England on November 26th and 27th, 1898 formed when two low pressure areas merged off the coast of Virginia and travelled up the coast.
 At its peak, it produced a storm surge of about ten feet in Cohasset harbor and wielded hurricane-force winds in Nantucket.
 The storm took 400 lives and sank more than 150 boats and ships.
-It also changed the course of the North River, separating the Humarock portion of Scituate, Massachusetts from the rest of the town.
+It ended Provincetown's regin as a great fishing port and changed the course of the North River, separating the Humarock portion of Scituate, Massachusetts from the rest of the town.

 CLICK HERE FOR MORE DETAILS ABOUT THE PORTLAND GALE